 While there is a pre-agreed review of the TCA, this won’t start until 2026.
 This proves a source of frustration for many businesses, particularly those in sectors that are required to have extra licences and file additional declarations.
 Given that there is little prospect of the status quo changing any time soon, this is where accountants and advisers can really be of value in helping their clients with supply chain management and trading processes.
 Ahead of any review, it is vital that business and other key stakeholders are consulted.

-One of the most high-profile new trade deals that the UK has agreed terms for is to join the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), a free trade agreement (FTA) between 11 countries around the Pacific Rim that provides the UK with an FTA with Malaysia for the first time.
+One of the most high-profile new trade deals has been joining the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), a free trade agreement (FTA) between 11 countries around the Pacific Rim that provides the UK with an FTA with Malaysia for the first time.
 However, reactions to the potential impact of CPTPP are mixed.

 Jones says: “CPTPP gives us a lot more opportunity to export.
 The main benefit of it is that it gives us essentially a free trade deal with Malaysia, which we didn’t have before.
 And I think there’s quite a lot of excitement among business that it could be a lucrative export market.”